 \subsection{Model Details}

 Figure \ref{g2} shows the architecture of our model.
-We define the input representation as: \\ (1) The input embedding of each token is the sum of corresponding word embedding and position embedding.
+We define the input representation as follows: \\ (1) The input embedding of each token is the sum of corresponding word embedding and position embedding.
 To differentiate the user character in dialogue history, we add role embedding into the utterances generated by the other party.
 With minor exploitation of notation, we also use $P$, $C$, and $R$ to denote input representations in the following. \\ (2) The different utterances in context or different descriptions in the profile are separated by the special token [SEP].
-The beginning and end of the context or profile are appended with the special token [BOS] and [EOS]. \\ (3) The special token of perception variable and fader variable denote as [$Z_p$] and [$Z_\alpha$].
-For the special token of the latent variable, its position embedding is set to empty.
+The beginning and end of the context or profile are appended with the special tokens [BOS] and [EOS], respectively. \\ (3) The special token of the perception variable and the fader variable are denoted as [$Z_p$] and [$Z_\alpha$], respectively.
+For the special token of the latent variable, the position embedding is set to empty.